-Only use Wi-fi networks: even if your phone is in flight mode, you can still use wireless networks anywhere you can find them.
-You won’t get hit with roaming charges, and can still make phone calls with tools like Skype or Google Hangouts, and send and receive messages via WhatsApp, iMessage or many other apps.
+Only use Wi-Fi networks: even if your phone is in flight mode, you can still use wireless networks anywhere you can find them.
+You won’t get hit with roaming charges, and can still make phone calls with tools like Skype or Google Voice, and send and receive messages via WhatsApp, iMessage, or many other apps.

 Many travel apps work fully or partially offline (here are 25 of them to get you started), so your phone is still useful while out and about.
 Just remember to use a VPN to keep yourself safe on public networks.

 Use your tablet instead: if your tablet has cellular capabilities, use that instead.
-It’s very rare to find any tablets that don’t have unlocked SIM card slots, including iPads, so just buy a local SIM in your destination and drop it in.
+The SIM card slot will almost be certainly unlocked: it’s very rare to find any tablets that don’t have unlocked SIM card slots, including iPads.
+Just buy a local SIM (or eSIM, if it’s supported) in your destination and drop it in.

-Buy or rent a wireless hotspot: hundreds of companies rent wireless hotspots, which let you share a single mobile connection among several other gadgets.
+Buy a wireless hotspot: hundreds of companies sell wireless hotspots, which let you share a single mobile connection among several other gadgets.
 Some are aimed at a single or small number of countries, while others work all over the world.
-You typically pay by the day or week.

 For even more on the best way to use your phone on an international trip, check out our guide to using your smartphone overseas.